RayPT808/momentum-bicycle-workshop/README.md

-**Lighthouse Accesibility testing**
+**Lighthouse Accesibility Testing**

 Unfortunately the lighthouse test gave confilcting results in different stages of the project.
 Weirdly early in to the project the scores were consitentley high and the final product is scoring low.
 I ran the lighthouse test on mobile, desktop version in incognito mode, after clearing cache etc. it didn't make any difference.
-The cause and the solutin is still to be investigated.
+The cause and the solution is still to be investigated.

 ![lighthouse1](documentation/screenshots/lighthouse1.png)
 ![lighthouse2](documentation/screenshots/lighthouse2.png)